WilliamBarela/rails_university/rails_guide.md

  last_name        | character varying
 (5 rows)
 ```
+`rails g migration RemoveLastNameFromUsers` will generate a migration which will remove the last_name field from the users table.
+If one would like to associate a foreign key with one of the fields of the table, one can run: `rails g migration AddUserRefToProducts user:references`.
 Further information about migrations in Rails can be found in the **Active Record Migrations** docs.